i never felt discriminated against as a gay man. if anything, it somehow worked to my advantage.

 when i reflect about why, here is what i said, ‘my first reaction is to defend jp, to think of his welfare – i need his doctor to be on my side and i don’t want to antagonise the person who can possibly make him feel better’

-i explained this to my friend id and she said with a knowing look, ‘you allowed yourself to be discriminated against because you feel you are lesser a person and in a lesser relationship because you are gay.’
+you allowed yourself to be discriminated against because you feel you are lesser a person and in a lesser relationship because you are gay.’

-it hurt but it also rang of the truth.
+it hurt but it also rang of the

 here i am mr. activist, mr. let’s advance-the-rights-of-everybody, mr. i’m-so-pretty-smart-cool-all that, and faced with discrimination i fold.